chasenyc/tinyuri/docs/src/cleanup.md

 Let's also remove the `authorize()` function for now as we are not utilizing any authorization for the moment.
 If we run the tests again they should still pass.
 We now have a specific file dedicated to validating user input, we have a lean controller and we have a better functioning product.

-Next up, lets tackle allowing users to create custom vanity urls.
+Next up, lets tackle creating users who can keep track of their shortened links.